Here are just some of the ways that your body starts to repair itself after you quit smoking(1,2):

 After 12 hours

-The oxygen carbon monoxide levels in your blood return to normal.
+Carbon monoxide level in your blood drops to normal

 Image

-Your risk of heart attack begins to drop.
+Your risk of having a heart attack starts to lower

 Image